Foundations of Folk Magic

 Cultural Preservation: In an effort to preserve cultural heritage and support communities which have been keepers of, and contributors to the rich tapestry of American folk magical traditions, 10% of all profits from this course will be split three ways and donated to the following organizations:

 African American Heritage Preservation Foundation

 Massachusetts Center for Native American Awareness

-Since its last run in 2019-2020 this course has been reformatted with additional materials and a somewhat broader scope.
-Though the breadth of what might be called folk magic inarguably spans countries and continents, the historical focus of Foundations of Folk Magic is primarily centered upon the conjure and folk magical traditions of the United States, particularly those traditions from the Eastern to the Midwest regions of the country, as well as our personal experiences and study within them.
+Though the breadth of what might be called folk magic inarguably spans many countries and continents, the historical focus of Foundations of Folk Magic is primarily centered upon the conjure and folk magical traditions of the United States, particularly those traditions from the Eastern to the Midwest regions of the country, as well as our personal experiences and study within them.

 That said, this course is designed for the contemporary practitioner living within, and adapting to the modern world.
 Focus will also be placed upon ways of applying practical magic to everyday life, as well as enriching our personal practice through the research and incorporation of ancestrally relevant and/or regional folk traditions.

-I’m also very happy to announce that this course will now feature an additional teacher.
-As my former TA for the course, fellow folk magician Devin McElderry joins me to present expanded materials and add his perspectives.
+I’m also very happy to announce that this course will feature an additional teacher.
+As the former TA for the course, fellow folk magician Devin McElderry joins me to present expanded materials and add his perspectives.

 About the Presenters: